For urgent consular assistance call

 To protect yourself from violent crime:

 Avoid public transport.
-If you must use it, be cautious of anyone offering their help.
+If you must use it, be cautious of anyone offering help.
 They may rob you.

 Pickpockets and bag snatchers are a risk: